-Ezekiel 23:11 "Now although her sister Oholibah saw this [In other words, the Jews looking up from Jerusalem at what happed to Samaria.], she became more corrupt in her inordinate love than she, and in her harlotry more corrupt than her sister's harlotry.
+Ezekiel 23:11 "Now although her sister Oholibah saw this [In other words, the Jews looking up from Jerusalem at what happened to Samaria.], she became more corrupt in her lust than she, and in her harlotry more corrupt than her sister's harlotry.

 Now surely, brethren, those of us who are living in Israel (and know a great deal about the history of Israel, going all the way back anciently to the very time about which he is speaking)—we are familiar, at least somewhat, with the harlotries of Israel; but Judah was worse!
 There are the "interpreters" that we are supposed to believe?
 These are the "interpreters" whose practices we are encouraged to follow?